okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 4. In the **Password reset** section, locate **AND Users can initiate reset with**.
 5. Select **Okta Verify (Push)** and click **Update Rule**.
 6. [Enroll a new user](#try-enrollment), ensuring that this time you also enroll Okta Verify.
-7. Sign in with your new user to confirm that you added the user correctly, and then click **Logout**.
+7. Sign in with your new user to confirm that you added the user correctly, and then click <StackSelector snippet="tryenrollout" noSelector inline />.
-8. Back on the welcome page of the React Sample, click **Login**.
+8. Back on the welcome page of the <StackSelector snippet="applang" noSelector inline /> app, click <StackSelector snippet="appsignin" noSelector inline />.
 9. After you are redirected to the Sign-In Widget, click **Forgot password?**.
 10. Enter the email address of the user that you just created with Okta Verify as a factor, and then click **Next**.
 11. On the next page, click **Select** beside **Get a push notification**.
 You should receive a push notification in Okta Verify.
 Respond appropriately.
 12. You are prompted for the answer to your Security Question, and then you are asked to reset your password.
 13. When you are finished, the React Sample's success page should appear.

+4. In the **Recovery authenticators** section, locate **AND Users can initiate recovery with**.
+5. Select **Okta Verify (Push notification only)** and click **Update Rule**.

 ## Progressive Profiling